SebasSaenz/chickenphages/README.md

   --min_qcov 0
 ```

-## Cluster family and genus
+## Cluster family and genus {#cluster-family-and-genus}

-This section describes the steps to compute Average Amino Acid Identity (AAI) between viral genomes and cluster them into genus-level groups using the Markov Clustering algorithm (MCL).
+This section describes the steps to compute Average Amino Acid Identity
+(AAI) between viral genomes and cluster them into genus-level groups
+using the Markov Clustering algorithm (MCL).

-This script filters AAI-based pairwise comparisons to retain only those with sufficient biological similarity.
-It is useful for defining genome clusters or taxonomic thresholds based on shared protein content and identity.
+This script filters AAI-based pairwise comparisons to retain only those
+with sufficient biological similarity.
+It is useful for defining genome
+clusters or taxonomic thresholds based on shared protein content and
+identity.
 Script can be found in : <https://github.com/snayfach/MGV>

 ```
 # Builds a DIAMOND-formatted protein database from viral protein sequences.